-The Associate Principal provide leadership in all areas of the curriculum and are responsible for planning, coordinating, supervising, evaluating, and interpreting all phases of the academic programs.
-Students and parents with questions about academic-related issues may call the office of their counselor or a Associate Principal.
+The Associate Principal provides leadership in all areas of the curriculum and is responsible for planning, coordinating, supervising, evaluating, and interpreting all phases of the academic programs.
+Students and parents with questions about academic-related issues may call the office of their counselor or Associate Principal.